Zabag (ancient territory)

 Toponym identification in Ajayib al-Hind, Zabag (Zabedj) is interpreted as Java.

-Zabag (Indonesian: Sabak; Chinese: 阇婆 or 闍婆 "She-bó", "Shepo"; Sanskrit: Javaka; Arabic: الزابج "az-Zabaj"; Latin: Jabad) is thought to have been an ancient territory located south of China somewhere in Southeast Asia, between the Chenla Kingdom (modern-day Cambodia) and Java.
+Zabag (Indonesian: Sabak; Chinese: 阇婆 or 闍婆 She-bó or Shepo; Sanskrit: Javaka; Arabic: الزابج az-Zabaj; Latin: Jabad) is thought to have been an ancient territory located south of China somewhere in Southeast Asia, between the Chenla Kingdom (modern-day Cambodia) and Java.
 Several historians have associated this kingdom with Srivijaya and thought its location was somewhere in Sumatra, Java or Malay Peninsula.
-Indonesian historians have suggested that Zabag is connected to the present day Muara Sabak area, the estuary of Batang Hari River in East Tanjung Jabung Regency, Jambi province.
-Zabag could also have been located in Java, not Srivijaya because Zabag is noted to annex Srivijaya, and the size of Zabag is only half the size of an island called Ramni (Sumatra).
+Its exact location, however, is still the subject of debate among scholars.
+Other possible locations such as northern Borneo and Philippines have also been suggested.